kecnry/keconroy.com/README.md

 This is the source-code for my personal website: [keconroy.com](http://www.keconroy.com).

-**NOTE** this is currently a work-in-progress to migrate my existing ember-based site to React.

 ## License

-Note that the source-code for this website is released under the [GPL 3 License](./LICENSE), but the copyright on included content (i.e. photos, images, text, etc) are retained.
+Note that the source-code for this website is released under the [GPL 3 License](./LICENSE), but the copyright on included content (i.e. photos, images, pdfs, text, etc) are retained.
 If you fork or take a portion of the code, please remove all material.

 ## Dependencies